Alango172/CSC-115-Java-Basics/Assignment1/README.txt

-This assignment is about basic syntax practive of JAVA language.
+This assignment is about practicing basic syntax of JAVA language.